• Skip to primary navigation

 These vegan brown sugar pop tarts are super delicious and bring back so much nostalgia.
 If you love a tasty tart crust with a cinnamon brown sugar filling and a cinnamon frosting, then give these pop tarts a try!

-Vegan Pop tarts
+Vegan Pop tarts on a wood and white background.

 Traditional pop tarts are full of questionable ingredients but a lot of nostalgia.
 We didn't have pop tarts much growing up, but I always enjoyed it when we did.